Samantha Wan

-Samantha Wan (born 1990 or 1991) is a Canadian actress, screenwriter, producer, and web series creator.
+Samantha Wan is a Canadian actress, screenwriter, producer, and web series creator.
 She is known for co-creating, writing, and starring in the City television series Second Jen.
-Since 2017, she has starred in the Global Television Network series Private Eyes.
+Since 2017, she has starred in the Global Television Network series Private Eyes. and in 2022 CBC's Run the Burbs.

 Career

 Wan began her career in the early 2010s, playing supporting roles in several low-budget productions, including a recurring role on the popular web series Out with Dad.

 Second Jen

 Wan garnered further attention in 2016, when she co-created, co-wrote, and starred in the Canadian sitcom Second Jen, alongside Amanda Joy.
 The series follows two young Asian Canadian women experiencing the ups and downs of being independent after moving out of their parents' homes for the first time.

 The series received mixed reviews from critics upon release; Brad Wheeler of The Globe and Mail hailed the show as "A Laverne & Shirley for the Digital Age" as it stars "two sparky second-generation Asian-Canadian millennial women coming of age in an era so economically challenging that Laverne and Shirley would be crying in their beers instead of merrily goofing off at the bottling plant."
 In contrast, John Doyle, also of The Globe and Mail, panned the show, calling it "light, slight, silly and only occasionally outright funny."
 However, he also called it "mediocre," writing: "Second Jen is notable for having two female Asian lead characters but it is not notable, nor funny, as a comedy."

 Nevertheless, it was renewed for a second season in late 2017.
 The second season premiered on August 4, 2018.

+Second Jen was cancelled after its third season in 2021.